Interval tree: Naïve approach

 Interval trees solve this problem.
 This article describes two alternative designs for an interval tree, dubbed the centered interval tree and the augmented tree.

 Centered interval tree

 Queries require $O(\log n + m)$ time, with $n$ being the total number of intervals and $m$ being the number of reported results.
 Construction requires $O(n \log n)$ time, and storage requires $O(n)$ space.

 Construction

-Given a set of $n$ intervals on the number line, a data structure needs to be constructed so that retrieve all intervals overlapping another interval or point can be efficiently retrieved.
+Given a set of $n$ intervals on the number line, a data structure needs to be constructed so that all intervals overlapping another interval or point can be efficiently retrieved.